explaingit

 USE CASE 1

-Run open-source language models like LLaMA locally on your MacBook without cloud GPU costs.
+Train or fine-tune a large language model locally on your MacBook without paying for cloud GPU services.

 USE CASE 2